 Thank you for joining me today!

-So now you have a good picture of your upcoming journey at "A Net Speech Blog".
-You'll learn more about speech therapy, about teletherapy, and get answers to many common and frequently asked parent questions.
+In the next posts, you'll learn more about speech therapy, about teletherapy, and get answers to many common and frequently asked parent questions.
 You'll get links to free downloads, and tips on speech sounds and language skills for children.
 Your comments will help me get to know you, as well!

 Did you finish your cup of coffee or your snack already?
 If not, click the Home button above to explore the website for AnetSpeech.
+Thank you for joining me on the first blog post!

 Send me your questions - I'm happy to pull information together to answer some of your questions with a fuller answer in a post.